-The Parks Committee is made up of 11 members, including the chairs of the other committees and the Mayor.
-The park keeper has a standing agenda item to report back to the committee on issues and upcoming works in the park.
+The Parks Committee is made up of 11 members of appointed councillors, 11 members, including the chairs of the other committees and the Mayor.
+The Park Keeper has a standing agenda item to report back to the committee on issues and upcoming works in the park.